The Choir III: Unsung Town

 South Oxhey's Legacy

 After the cameras stopped rolling, the show was not over!
-The South Oxhey Community Choir and the South Oxhey Youth Choir continued singing and now perform regularly in Hertfordshire and at some of London's top venues.
+The South Oxhey Community Choir and the South Oxhey Youth Choir continued singing and now perform regularly in Hertfordshire and at some of London's top venues, with Gareth Malone as their musical director.
 Find out about their next concerts or find out about joining at www.southoxheychoirs.org.

 "Kids love him, women love him, and Tim Dowling wants to be him.
 Meet singing saviour Gareth Malone."